nikolaiwarner/utp-native-prebuilds-nodejs-mobile/README.md

 # utp-native-prebuilds-nodejs-mobile

-scripts to regenerate prebuilds for utp-native for nodejs-mobile
+Contains prebuilt native libraries for use with nodejs-mobile

+## Development

 Use `npm run build` to regenerate prebuilt binaries in prebuilds directory.

-# License
+## License

 MIT